snowdriftcoop/snowdrift/BUILD.md

 Install Git and needed libraries:

-    sudo yum update
-    sudo yum install ncurses-devel gmp-devel zlib-devel git openssl-devel
+    sudo dnf install git gcc-c++ gmp-devel ncurses-devel openssl-devel zlib-devel

-For newer versions of Fedora, replace the `yum` commands with `dnf`.
-Install the following libraries if you don't already have them:
+For CentOS and Fedora <=22, replace the `dnf` commands with `yum`.
+Fedora <=23 may also need the `libstdc++-static` package.

-    sudo dnf install libstdc++-static gcc-c++

 You'll also need PostgreSQL >= 9.3:

-    sudo yum install postgres-server postgres-devel
+    sudo dnf install postgresql-server postgresql-devel

-If the version in the base repositories is too old, follow the [instructions on the PostgreSQL wiki] to install from their repositories.
+If the version in the distro repositories is too old, follow the [instructions on the PostgreSQL wiki] to install from their repositories.
 Get the postgresqlXX-server and postgresqlXX-devel packages, where XX is the version number.

-So that the Snowdrift database cluster tool sees the pgsql executables at `/usr/pgsql-X.X/bin` on your PATH, either add that route (with the correct numbers instead of X.X) to your PATH (e.g. in `~/.bash_profile`, `~/.bashrc` or `~/.profile`) or create symlinks somewhere already on your PATH.
+In this case, the pgsql executables will be installed in `/usr/pgsql-X.X/bin`.
+For the Snowdrift database cluster tool to see the executables, either add that route (with the correct numbers instead of X.X) to your PATH (e.g. in `~/.bash_profile`, `~/.bashrc` or `~/.profile`) or create symlinks somewhere already on your PATH.

 Then follow the [Stack install instructions] for your distribution.